Subramanian-Anand/spring-rest-redis/README.md

 **/monitor** | This is a sample page which notifies on a key change in Redis and updates it in a table | */monitor

 ## WebSocket Integration
+**Note:-** CONFIG SET notify-keyspace-events KEA
+Run the above command in Redis before starting the jar.
+This will be added as default in future versions.
 In this project websockets are craeted using **SockJs** and **Stomp** which are pretty much the standard<br>
 **SockJs** - https://cdnjs.com/libraries/sockjs-client <br>
 **Stomp** - https://cdnjs.com/libraries/stomp.js/